LiviuCP/goToScriptsPython/README.md

 5.8.
 Recursive move/copy

 It is also possible to move or copy files recursively from one/more source folder to a setup destination (target) directory.
 In order to do this following steps are necessary:
 - Go to the destination directory, enter :td and hit ENTER to have it setup as target.
+Alternatively you can enter the navigation history or favorites menus and set:
+  - entry dir as target dir by preceding the entry number with character '+' and hitting ENTER
+  - parent dir of entry dir as target by preceding the entry number with character '-' and hitting ENTER
 - Go to the directory you need to move/copy files from and hit :M or :C to enter the recursive move/copy mode.
 - For each item or group of items you require to transfer enter an appropriate keyword and hit ENTER.
 After transfer is done a new keyword will be required for the next item or group.
 - After entering all keywords and transfering all required items instead of entering a new keyword just hit ENTER to exit the recursive mode.